Bourn Brook flows from Caxton in Cambridgeshire down to Byron’s Pool in Granchester, where it joins the River Cam.

 You can also find out more about Bourn brook from our local contact Ruth Hawksley at [email protected] or 01954 713533.

 Bourn has a Flood Action Group, which monitors the water level and advises on action should the brook flood.
-The water level is monitored every few hours in the winter months and automatically reports the height via a Twitter feed.
+Its has been re-vitalised in 2021 during the floods over the 20/21 winter.
+If you would like to join the group please contact [email protected].
+The water level is monitored by the Environmental Agency every few hours and automatically reports the height here.
+We also have a Twitter feed that measures the water level, but this has not been operating since March 2021.

 A River Levels website that monitors river levels taken from the Environment Agency database also provides information about Bourn brook as well as flood alerts.